 Similar to fine wine, the unique flavors, terpenes, and aromas are a reflection of its terroir: namely, its varietal, harvest time, aging process, and production methods.
 Revealing the distinct and subtle attributes is a labor of love for many as it is a complex and lengthy process to coax out these unique and desirable expressions.
 The seed pods look like green beans when they’re ripe and after picking are dried and fermented through a variety of processes to allow for their rich flavor to fully develop.

 After saffron, vanilla is the most expensive spice due to the labor-intensive process with which it is cultivated and processed.
 Despite its high price, it is widely used in both commercial and domestic baking, perfume manufacture, skincare, and aromatherapy.

-Vanilla has been used as a spice in foods and beverages, as an aromatic, and as a medicine throughout history.
+Vanilla has been used as a spice in foods and beverages, as an aromatic, and as a plant medicine throughout history.
 It was called tlīlxochitl by the Aztecs and they drank its extract combined with cacao.

 The Spanish conquistadors who came in contact with it through the Aztecs appreciated its aroma and flavor and brought it back to Europe where its uses ranged from a flavor enhancer in beverages to a coveted additive in perfumes.